SomeWeekendReading/someweekendreading.github.io/_posts/2022-05-19-waste-russian-govt-time.md

 But it _is_ hilarious.

-I won't link to it directly, but I will smile in their general direction.
+I won't link to it directly, though I do smile in their general direction.

 ---